Best Places to visit in Ravangla

-I am Ravangla.
 Surrounded by the imposing peaks of Mt.
 Kanchenjunga, Mt.
 Pandim and Mt.
-Kabru, I am a picturesque town sitting at a height of 8000 ft.
+Kabru, Ravangla is a picturesque town sitting at a height of 8000 ft.
 The natural landscape here inspired men to build some architectural masterpieces.
-I am located 65km away from the capital Gangtok, and almost the same distance away from Pelling.
-These are the two most popular tourist destinations in Sikkim.
-So if you are inspired to visit me after reading my letter, all you need to do is stop here between the transit.
-I am home to a host of Himalayan birds – flycatchers, fantails, redstarts- many of them.
-Let me take you on a short trip to the wonderland I am.
+It is located 65km away from the capital Gangtok, and almost the same distance away from Pelling.
+In this post let I’ll talk about the places to visit in Ravangla, which according to me is indeed one of the best obscure destinations in India.
+Home to a host of Himalayan birds and some architectural gems, Ravangla is often overlooked by tourists in Sikkim.

-Buddha Park is the reason for my newfound fame.
+Buddha Park is the reason behind Ravangla’s newfound fame.
 Earlier, the only famous place in South Sikkim was the south-capital Namchi.
 Also known as Tathagatha Tsal this is a breathtakingly beautiful park with the Himalayas at its backdrop.
 The iconic feature of this park is the 130-foot tall Buddha statue.
 Inside the statue is a Buddha temple and museum where the main concepts of Buddhism have been explained through exquisite paintings.
 Outside the statue is a robust garden with fountains, flowering trees, cafes, and other facilities.
 The park is surrounded by a series of prayer wheels which you will find in most places of worship in Sikkim.
-Its inauguration in 2013 brought me to the limelight in Sikkim tourism.
+It was inaugurated in 2013.

-But even before this fame, I was a very important Buddhist pilgrimage.
-The monastery hosts the annual festival Pang Lhabsol when the locals worship Mount Kangchenjunga.
+But even before this, Ravangla was a significant Buddhist pilgrimage.
+The Ralang Monastery hosts the annual festival Pang Lhabsol when the locals worship Mount Kangchenjunga.
 You can witness the charm dance with masks and Mahakala dance if you visit during the festival time.

 Just seven kilometers away from the Buddha park is a charming village called Kewzing.
 Here you can visit the Bon Monastery.
 In 1980 late Yung Dung Tsultrim settled in this monastery.